-X4.1 Summary:

-X4.1.1 This section provides a summary of the Phase I Environmental Site Assessment process and may include findings, opinions and conclusions.

-X4.2 Introduction:

-X4.2.1 This section identifies the property (location and legal description) and the purpose of the Phase I Environmental Site Assessment.
-This section also provides a place to discuss contractual details (including scope of work) as well as limiting conditions, deviations, exceptions, significant assumptions, and special terms and conditions.

-X4.3 User Provided Information:

-X4.3.1 This section presents information under Section 6, User's Responsibilities and may include information from the User Questionnaire (see Appendix X3), if completed.
+- X4.1 Summary-This section provides a summary of the Phase I Environmental Site Assessment process and may include findings, opinions and conclusions. - X4.2 Introduction-This section identifies the property (location and legal description) and the purpose of the Phase I Environmental Site Assessment.
+This section also provides a place to discuss contractual details (including scope of work) as well as limiting conditions, deviations, exceptions, significant assumptions, and special terms and conditions. - X4.3 User Provided Information-This section presents information under Section 6.
+User's Responsibilities and may include information from the User Questionnaire (see Appendix X3), if completed. - X4.4 Records Review-This section presents a review of physical setting sources, standard and additional environmental records sources, and historical use information on the property and surrounding area as detailed in Section 8, Records Review. - X4.5 Site Reconnaissance-This section includes site reconnaissance observations as discussed in Section 9, Site Reconnaissance, including general site setting, interior and

-X4.4 Records Review:

-X4.4.1 This section presents a review of physical setting sources, standard and additional environmental records sources, and historical use information on the property and surrounding area as detailed in Section 8, Records Review.

-X4.5 Site Reconnaissance:

-X4.5.1 This section includes site reconnaissance observations as discussed in Section 9, Site Reconnaissance including general site setting, interior and exterior observations, and uses and conditions of the property and adjoining properties.

-X4.6 Interviews:

-X4.6.1 This section provides a summary of interviews conducted as detailed in Section 10, Interviews with Past and Present Owners and Occupants and Section 11, Interviews with State and Local Government Officials.
+- exterior observations, and uses and conditions of the property and adjoining properties. - X4.6 Interviews-This section provides a summary of interviews conducted as detailed in Section 10, Interviews with Past and Present Owners and Occupants, and Section 11, Interviews with State and Local Government Officials. - X4.7 Evaluation-This section documents the findings, opinions and conclusions of the Phase I Environmental Site Assessment as stated in Section 12.

-X4.7 Evaluation:

-X4.7.1 This section documents the findings, opinions and conclusions of the Phase I Environmental Site Assessment as stated in Section 12.
 This section also includes additional investigations, data gaps, deletions.
-This section is also where environmental professionals as described in section 3.2.33 and Appendix X2 provide their statement, references and signature(s).

-X4.8 Non-Scope Services:

-X4.8.1 This section provides a place for recommendations (see section 12.15) and summarizes additional services discussed in Section 13 which are not a part of this practice.

-X4.9 Appendixes:

-X4.9.1 This section contains supporting documentation and the qualifications of the environmental professional and other personnel who may have conducted the site reconnaissance and interviews.
+This section is also where environmental professionals as described in 3.2.32 and Appendix X2 provide their statement, references and signature(s). - X4.8 Non-Scope Services This section provides a place for recommendations (see 12.15) and summarizes additional services discussed in Section 13, which are not a part of this practice. - X4.9 Appendices-This section contains supporting documentation and the qualifications of the environmental professional and other personnel who may have conducted the site reconnaissance and interviews.

 X5.
-COMMON NON-SCOPE CONSIDERATIONS
+SUMMARY OF COMMON NON-SCOPE ISSUES (COMMON NON-SCOPE CONSIDERATIONS)